spion/blue-tape/README.md

 will end.
 Otherwise the test will fail.
 This means there is no need to use `t.plan()` or `t.end()`

-Also provides `t.shouldFail(promise P, optional class C)` which returns a new promise that resolves successfully iff `P` rejects.
+Provides `t.shouldFail(promise P, optional class C)` which returns a new promise that resolves successfully iff `P` rejects.
 If you provide the optional class, then it additiionally ensures that `err` is an instance of that class.

+Also provides `t.fails(promise P, optional string message)` which also asserts the promise should fail, but lets you supply a message.

 ### example